EKZO729/ekzo729/README.md

 ### Olá.
-Meu nome é Marco Polo e estou iniciando essa perfil no Guthub como atividade para o curso de Web Programmer do IFTO Araguaína.
+Meu nome é Marco Polo e estou iniciando essa perfil no Github como atividade para o curso de Web Programmer do IFTO Araguaína.
 Até mais.

 <!--
 **EKZO729/ekzo729** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.